ProjectCleverWeb/PHP-Color/README.md

 // Import as a CMYK array
 $color = new color(['c' => 0, 'm' => 100, 'y' => 100, 'k' => 0]);

-// Import as a hex integer
+// Import as a hexadecimal integer
 $color = new color(0xff0000);

 // Import as a RGB array with Alpha channel (Alpha is only support with array inputs and must use the 'a' offset)